Alibaba offers to buy digital mapping company AutoNavi

-Alibaba Group Holding Ltd IPO-ALIB.N, China's largest e-commerce firm, offered to buy AutoNavi Holdings Ltd AMAP.O in a deal valuing the Chinese digital mapping and navigation firm at $1.58 billion.
+Alibaba Group Holding Ltd, China's largest e-commerce firm, offered to buy AutoNavi Holdings Ltd in a deal valuing the Chinese digital mapping and navigation firm at $1.58 billion.

-Alibaba, which already owns 28 percent of AutoNavi, has been trying to expand its product line-up to better compete with Chinese rivals Tencent Holdings Ltd and Baidu Inc (BIDU.O).
+Alibaba, which already owns 28 percent of AutoNavi, has been trying to expand its product line-up to better compete with Chinese rivals Tencent Holdings Ltd and Baidu Inc.

 Baidu started offering its map software for free last August, challenging AutoNavi's dominance in the Chinese navigation market.